 Step 2: Site Assessment

-Work with your assigned SWAT team to complete any pre-site assessment work and schedule an on-site walk through of your physical workspace to determine what actions need to be taken to ready your workspace.
-As you are assessing the workspace, you should analyze your workforce, communicate with employees and determine who you expect to return to on-site work.
+Work with your assigned SWOT to complete any pre-site assessment work and schedule an on-site walk through of your physical workspace to determine what actions need to be taken.
+As you are assessing the workspace, you should analyze your workforce, communicate with employees, and determine who you expect to return to on-site work.
 A decision tree guidance document and tool have been developed to aid in the process of analyzing your workforce.

 Step 3: Recommendations, Audit, Approval

-After the assessment is conducted, a member of your assigned SWAT team will reach out to you with recommendations.
+After the assessment is conducted, a member of your assigned SWOT will reach out to you with recommendations.
 During this step you can expect to take actions to ready your workspace and team including ordering supplies to support social distancing, having your area cleaned and disinfected, completing training and scheduling COVID-19 testing for those who will return.
-Training materials, testing instructions and sample communications will be provided to you by your SWAT team.
-Once all actions have been taken, the SWAT team will complete an audit of your area as a final check.
+Training materials, testing instructions and sample communications will be provided to you by your HR Business Partner.
+Once all actions have been taken, the SWOT will complete an audit of your area as a final check.

 Step 4: Return to On-Site Work